fourkitchens/advanced-rwd/DEV_ENVIRONMENT.md

 $ git clone git@github.com:fourkitchens/advanced-rwd.git
 ```

-If you are not confortable with the command line, download the zip file from GitHub. (https://github.com/fourkitchens/advanced-rwd/archive/master.zip) Unzip and put the file into a directory of choice.
+If you are not confortable with the command line, please install [GitHub for Windows](https://windows.github.com/) or [GitHub for Mac](https://windows.github.com/).
+Both of these programs will give you a GUI to clone repositories with.

-We **highly** recommend using the Git clone method, so that we can more easily help you during development.

 ## Start up the development environment